xssfox/direwuff/doc/README.md

 - [**APRStt Implementation Notes**](APRStt-Implementation-Notes.pdf)  [ [*download*](../../../raw/master/doc/APRStt-Implementation-Notes.pdf) ]

 	Very few hams have portable equipment for APRS but nearly everyone has a handheld radio that can send DTMF tones.
 APRStt allows a user, equipped with only DTMF (commonly known as Touch Tone) generation capability, to enter information into the global APRS data network.
-	This document explains how the APRStt concept was implemented in the Dire Wolf application.
+	This document explains how the APRStt concept was implemented in the Dire Wuff application.

 - [**APRStt Interface for SARTrack**](APRStt-interface-for-SARTrack.pdf) [ [*download*](../../../raw/master/doc/APRStt-interface-for-SARTrack.pdf) ]